namespace-ee/react-calendar-timeline/README.md

   - left
     - ref: function to get element referance
-    - className: classnames to be applied to the left element
+    - style: style to be applied to the left element
   - right
     - ref: function to get element referance
-    - className: classnames to be applied to the right element
+    - style: style to be applied to the right element

   These properties can be override using the prop argument with proprties:
-  - classNameLeft: class names to be added to left classname
+  - leftStyle: style to be added to left style
-  - classNameRight: class names to be added to right classname
+  - rightStyle: style to be added to right style

 example